 At this time, the Division does not offer an undergraduate major in Community Health Education; however, several undergraduate courses are offered.
 We encourage undergraduate students to take one or more of these courses, as they provide a good jumping off point for a career in Community Health Education.
 Undergraduate students are also advised to consider the Bachelor of Science (B.S.) in Public Health Sciences degree offered through the Department of Public Health.
 High-achieving undergraduate students may opt for the 4+1 B.S./M.P.H. program with a concentration in Community Health Education.

 The Community Health Education concentration is a part of the Division of Community Health Studies, one of three divisions in the Department of Public Health in the School of Public Health and Health Sciences (SPHHS).
-The SPHHS is fully accredited by the Council of Education for Public Health, and is a member of the Association of Schools of Public Health.
+The SPHHS is fully accredited by the Council of Education for Public Health, and is a member of the Association of Schools & Programs of Public Health.